Elon Musk drama or no, Tesla still has investors on its side

 - Expenditures were down from last quarter

-- Automotive achieved 20.6% of gross margins
+- Automotive achieved 20.6% gross margin

 - Tesla expects to be profitable in Q3 for the first time in 15 years